 The Flags service from the boy scout troops was discussed.

-Newsletter items to be requested, the flag service, volunteers for deed restrictions or any other committee are always wanted, reminder that you are responsible for collecting your dog’s solid waste whenever you it is deposited off of your property.
+Newsletter items to be requested, the flag service, volunteers for deed restrictions or any other committee are always wanted, reminder that you are responsible for collecting your dog’s solid waste whenever it is deposited off of your property.
 Exterior modifications of roofing material, structure shape, siding, paint, windows, or shutters must be approved by the architectural review committee and must have a wind certification in order to sell the house or to get the insurance company to cover the modified structure.
 The WTHOA neighborhood garage sale October 4, 2014 should be mentioned.
 Dawn’s run is later in the month.
 Dues and deed restrictions language should be kept.

 Darryl reported on a bit of fence work that he approved prior to start of the work.
 He also mentioned a request to get a steel roof approved.
 Deborah mentioned a product that is steel but looks like composition sold by Abba Roofing.
 It may be quite an upgrade as it is supposed to be hail proof.